joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 - Promotes abstractions and promotes polymorphism;

+- Promotes interface seggregation;

 ### Usage

 - Use the Adapter class when you want to use some existing class, but its interface isn’t compatible with the rest of your code;

 - Reuse existent code for a new feature